Kelsie Forbush, Ph.D.

 - Latent Variable Modeling

-I am active in several international and national service organizations that focus on eating disorders and clinical psychology.
-I am currently the Co-Chair of the Academy for Eating Disorder's Diagnosis and Assessment Special Interest Group (SIG).
-I am also an Early Career Reviewer for the National Institute of Health, and a Program Reviewer for the Academy of Psychological Clinical Science.
+She is active in several international and national service organizations that focus on eating disorders and clinical psychology.
+She is currently the Co-Chair of the Academy for Eating Disorder's Diagnosis and Assessment Special Interest Group (SIG).
+She is also an Early Career Reviewer for the National Institute of Health, and a Program Reviewer for the Academy of Psychological Clinical Science.